RMLio/prov4itdata-web-app/docs/dapsi_round1.md

 - Efficiency: Can users solve their tasks without unnecessary effort?
 Does it react fast?
   - For the end-user, a one-click procedure is sufficient to port their data.
 An overview is given at [Demonstrator].
 - Dependability: Does the user feel in control of the interaction?
 Is it secure and predictable?
-  - All interactions follow standard security practices such as TLS network securty and OAuth authentication, see [Features/Security and Privacy].
+  - All interactions follow standard security practices such as TLS network security and OAuth authentication, see [Features/Security and Privacy].
 - Stimulation: Is it exciting and motivating to use the product?
 Is it fun to use?
   - We did not focus on stimulation, since PROV4ITDaTa is meant to be a platform integrated for different use cases.
 - Novelty: Is the design of the product creative?
 Does it catch the interest of users?